knassar702/awesome-linux-minimalism/README.md

 ✅ **Instead use**  <br>
 - Otter Browser - Lightweight browers with simple GUI
 - Qutebrowser - Lightweight/Customizable Browser
-- Lynx - (Terminal Base) you can use it if you wan't to search for static pages like https://suckless.org
+- Lynx - (Terminal Base) you can use it if you want to search for static pages like https://suckless.org

 ### Text Editors <br>
-:x: **Avoid**
+:x: **Don't use**
 - VSCODE
 - pyCharm
 - any GUI IDE